 GSU convention delegates will elect five Defense Fund directors

-When delegates to GSU’s 14th biennial convention meet on March 18 and 19, they will elect five union members to two-year terms on the board of directors of the GSU Defense Fund.
+When delegates to GSU’s biennial conventions meet they elect five union members to two-year terms on the board of directors of the GSU Defense Fund.

 The elected directors oversee the administration and investment of the GSU Defense Fund assets (current market value of $5.2 million) and set policy for payment of strike/lockout pay for union members engaged in collective bargaining disputes.
 The board meets three or four times a year (or more often, if required) to review the Fund’s financial position, investment strategy and other administrative matters.
 Most meetings are held via conference call or video technology and paid union leave is arranged for participation in the meetings.